danielurra/PowerShell-recursive-folder-creation-in-network-drive/README.md

 # PowerShell recursive folder creation in network drive
-Using a PowerShell script to the recursive creation of folders in a remote network drive
+Using a PowerShell script for the recursive creation of folders in a remote network drive
 ## Declare the Network drive
 Use the `Net` command to declare both the **Network Drive** letter (in this case T) and also its **Path**<br>
 ```powershell